-Contractors shall submit OJT Completion and Banked Hours within 60 business days of completion of training through the Department's online OJT System at https://adot.dbesystem.com.
+Contractors shall submit OJT Completion and Banked Hours within 60 business days of completion of training through the Department's DOORS website at adotdoors.dbesystem.com.
 BECO reviews and approves these requests through the OJT System.
 Any banked hours will be visible to the contractor once approved.